 It’s Your Call

-There is profound variety in the market when it comes to lump charcoals with excellent products at every price point.
-Depending on the kind of results you want to achieve, it should be easy to take your pick from the options we discussed.
+There is profound variety in the market for lump charcoals, with excellent products at every price point.
+Depending on the results you want to achieve, it should be easy to choose from the options we discussed.